ncatlab/nlab-content/pages/4/7/9/6/26974/content.md

 An *invariant measure* (a.k.a. *stationary* or *steady*) is a [[measure]] which is [[invariant]] under the [[action]] of a [[group]] or [[monoid]], often playing the role of [[time]], or a [[symmetry]] of the system.

-An action with an invariant measure is sometimes called a *stationary* or *steady-state* system.
+An action with an invariant measure is sometimes called a *stationary*, or *steady-state*, or *measure-preserving* dynamical system.

 It is an important concept in [[probability theory]], [[dynamical systems]], [[statistical physics]], and [[representation theory]].
 It is one of the weakest forms to mathematically formalize the idea of [[equilibrium]].
 (Stronger forms of equilibrium are for example [[detailed balance]] and [[ergodicity]].)